1. Skip to content

 As India's government announced its 2024 budget on Tuesday, it earmarked $24 billion over five years to foster job creation.

-In the budget, Finance Minister Sitharaman announced that the government will launch a scheme to provide internship opportunities to 10 million youth in 500 top companies over five years.
+In the budget, Sitharaman announced that the government will launch a scheme to provide internship opportunities to 10 million youth in 500 top companies over five years.

-Reacting to the budget in a series of tweets, opposition Congress party General Secretary, Jairam Ramesh criticized the BJP government.
+Reacting to the budget in a series of tweets, Jairam Ramesh of the opposition Congress party criticized the BJP government.

-"After ten years of denial … the union government seems to have finally come around to tacitly admitting that mass unemployment is a national crisis that requires urgent attention."
+"After 10 years of denial […] the union government seems to have finally come around to tacitly admitting that mass unemployment is a national crisis that requires urgent attention," he said.

 "It's far too late, and as it turns out, far too little — the budget speech is more focused on posturing than action," added Ramesh.

-Shrijay Sheth, founder of LegalWiz, a consultancy firm, told DW, that he expects "larger incentives given to companies to choose India for obvious cost benefits and access to a large young workforce, along with preferential access to Indian markets."
+Shrijay Sheth, founder of consultancy firm LegalWiz, told DW that he expects "larger incentives given to companies to choose India for obvious cost benefits and access to a large young workforce, along with preferential access to Indian markets."

 "This is significant.
-Hyundai eying an Indian IPO, or talks with Tesla to establish Indian manufacturing with production are indicative examples," added Sheth.
+Hyundai eyeing an Indian IPO, or talks with Tesla to establish Indian manufacturing with production are indicative examples," added Sheth.

 India's growing job crisis

-"The government and all its agencies are living in denial about unemployment," Arun Kumar, an economist, told DW.
+"The government and all its agencies are living in denial about unemployment," said economist Arun Kumar.
 "All ground reports and data suggest that unemployment is a major issue where youth are struggling to get work," he added.

-According to the latest data from the Centre for Monitoring Indian Economy (CMIE), an independent think tank, India's unemployment rate came in at 9.2% in June, a sharp increase from 7 % in May this year.
+According to the latest data from the Centre for Monitoring Indian Economy, an independent think tank, India's unemployment rate came in at 9.2% in June, a sharp increase from 7 % in May this year.

 "All this is contrary to the official [government] narrative of massive employment generation.
 Why not admit the problem and act, lest the growing youth frustration boil over?" added Kumar.